 To search for a rental car, enter the airport or city you’re traveling to and your pickup/drop-off dates and times.
 You can also specify whether you want a different drop-off location in the same city or a one-way rental.

-Once you select “Choose,” you’ll be able to view the terms and conditions — these vary by rental company, although many reservations are cancelable.
+Once you select Choose, you’ll be able to view the terms and conditions — these vary by the rental company, although many reservations are cancelable.

 Before confirming your purchase you’ll be offered an option to purchase collision damage protection, an insurance product offered by Allianz through Priceline.

-Make sure to check what rental car coverage comes with the credit card you use to make the reservation.
+Make sure to check if you have a credit card with car rental insurance, and then use it to make the reservation.
 This coverage usually requires you to decline coverage from the rental agency and pay for the entire rental with the card.

-Let’s take a look at how Priceline’s car rental rates compare to other OTAs and other popular car rental agencies.
+Let’s take a look at how Priceline’s car rental rates compare to other OTAs and car rental agencies.

 Both of these examples are for a week-long rental in Denver including all taxes and fees.
 The first example compares prices for the cheapest option available, and the second example compares prices for a specific type of vehicle.